Sourcing and Procurement’s Role in the Future of Healthcare

 This strategy for managing clinical spending and streamlining suppliers is typically successful for healthcare facilities, which begs the question, why isn’t the same model as successful with non-clinical spend?
 While healthcare facilities benefit from a centralized, strategic buying approach for clinical expenditures, the industry is taxed by patient care, and lacks the category expertise to optimally manage non-clinical spending, or the goods and services a healthcare facility needs to continue business operations.

 Non-clinical expenditures span all departments within a healthcare provider and include diverse products like office supplies, linens, and printed brochures, and services, like IT development, payment processing and janitorial services.
-These non-clinical expenditures are significant, equating to as much as 20% of total revenue.
-True spend management of these goods and services can drive significant profit improvement that lifts the institution’s bottom line — without impacting patient care.
+These non-clinical expenditures are significant, equating to more than 20% of total revenue.
+True spend management of these goods and services can drive significant profit improvement while largely mitigating the historical trend of healthcare paying over 12% higher prices for these purchases.
+It can collectively lift the institution’s bottom line — without impacting patient care.
 In fact, strategic procurement can stretch dollars further and enable investment in enhancing overall patient outcomes and experiences.

 Unique industry spend challenges